compl-ai/compl-ai/providers/README.md

 The default batch size for Hugging Face is 32, but you should tune your `max_connections` to maximise performance and ensure that batches don’t exceed available GPU memory.
 The Pipeline Batching section of the transformers documentation is a helpful guide to the ways batch size and performance interact.

-The PyTorch cuda device will be used automatically if CUDA is available (as will the Mac OS mps device).
+The PyTorch CUDA device will be used automatically if CUDA is available (as will the Mac OS mps device).
 If you want to override the device used, use the device model argument.
 For example:

 ```
 complai eval hf/Qwen/Qwen3-8B -M device=cuda:0
 ```

-In addition to using models from the Hugging Face Hub, the Hugging Face provider can also use local model weights and tokenizers (e.g. for a locally fine tuned model).
+In addition to using models from the Hugging Face Hub, the Hugging Face provider can also use local model weights and tokenizers (e.g., for a locally fine tuned model).
 Use `hf/local` along with the `model_path`, and (optionally) `tokenizer_path` arguments to select a local model.
 For example:

 ```
 complai eval hf/local -M model_path=./my-model